Demonstrators bare nipples outside Facebook HQ in censorship protest

 Controversial artist

-Tunick is no stranger to controversy, having orchestrated mass nude photo shoots since the early 1990s.
+He is no stranger to controversy, having orchestrated mass nude photo shoots since the early 1990s.
 Some of his more unusual installations have seen him coordinate shoots in the Nevada desert and the Dead Sea.

 In a video of Sunday's shoot posted on Instagram, Tunick said "there is no reason for Facebook or Instagram to censor this video or block from hashtags."

-Note: Correction: This story has been corrected to clarify who organized the protest.